ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lametric/README.md

 ### Frame Configuration *(version > 1.1.0)*

 - Use the plus icon to add as many frames as you want
 - Icon: Choose an icon from the [official website](https://developer.lametric.com/icons) and put the ID in the configuration field. **Important: Add an i (for static icons) or an a (for animated icons) as a prefix for that ID.
-(Example: `i3389`)
+(Example: `i3389`)**
 - Text: Just type the text information for the frame.
 You can use states in curly braces.
 These information will be replaced with the corresponding value of the state.
 (Example: `{youtube.0.channels.HausAutomatisierungCom.statistics.subscriberCount} Subscribers`)

-Example configuration of 2 frames:
+Example configuration of 3 frames:

 ![example frame config](docs/myDataDIYConfig.png)

 ## Special Apps / Widgets *(version > 1.1.2)*

-You can control some apps with custom information
+You can control some apps with custom information.

 ### clock.clockface